validkeys/hapi-skeleton/README.md

 # Hapi Skeleton

 This is a skeleton application for getting up and running quickly with HAPIjs.
-Full supports ES6 (babel).
+Fully supports ES6 (babel).
 ---

 Running